Magnetogenesis in Higgs-Starobinsky inflation: Introduction

 In the context of the above, it looks natural to use the similar idea of nonminimal coupling in order to realize magnetogenesis in the frame of Starobinsky, Higgs or mixed Higgs-Starobinsky inflation models.
 The gauge-field generation during the Starobinsky inflation was studied in Ref.~\cite{Savchenko:2018}.
 A similar analysis for the Higgs inflation model was performed in Refs.~\cite{Kamarpour:2019,Sobol:2021}.
 In the present work, we consider the mixed Higgs-Starobinsky model of inflation and introduce a more general form of the nonminimal coupling between the gauge field and gravity via the terms $\propto R^n F_{\mu\nu}F^{\mu\nu}$ and $\propto R^n F_{\mu\nu}\tilde{F}^{\mu\nu}$ (here the integer number $n$ is a free parameter of the model).
 To the best of our knowledge, the gauge-field production in the Higgs-Starobinsky model of inflation have not been studied before.

 In the presence of nonminimal coupling of matter fields to the curvature, different formulations of gravity (the usual metric formulation \cite{Einstein:1925} and the Palatini formulation \cite{Palatini:1919}) lead to different physical results.
 The metric and Palatini formulations of Higgs inflation have been extensively studied in the literature (for a review, see Refs.~\cite{Rubio:2018,Tenkanen:2020,Shaposhnikov:2020}).
 However, mixed Higgs-Starobinsky inflation has been investigated mostly in the metric formulation in \cite{Salvio:2015,Calmet:2016,Salvio:2016,Wang:2017,Ema:2017,St2,Gorbunov:2018,Gundhi:2018,Canko:2019}, and only a little attention was paid to the Palatini formulation in this model \cite{Enckell:2018,Antoniadis:2018,Gialamas:2019}.
-In this paper, for completeness, we consider both formulations and discuss the differences in their predictions.
-It was done in Sec.~\ref{sec-HS} of paper, where the Higgs-Starobinsky inflation in both metric and Palatini formulation were described in both formalism and some of the results presented in Sec.~\ref{sec-HS} are new.
+In this paper, for completeness, we This is done in Sec.~\ref{sec-HS} where we rederive basic results previously known in the literature and also present some new results concerning the Palatini formulation.
 In Sec.~\ref{MG} we consider the gauge field nonminimally coupled to gravity in the Jordan frame and deduce the coupling functions of the gauge field to the inflaton in the Einstein frame, both in the metric and Palatini formulations.
 In this section some basic equations describing inflationary magnetogenesis are reviewed.
 In Sec.~\ref{sec-numerical} we analytically investigate the spectral index $n_B$ of generated magnetic fields, which determines the distribution of magnetic energy density among modes with different momenta.
 Furthermore, numerical results for the power spectrum, energy density, helicity and correlation length of the gauge fields generated during the Higgs-Starobinsky inflation are presented.
 Section~\ref{sec-concl} is devoted to conclusions.
 In the Appendix we explain in detail how we perform the Legendre transformation required to bring the action into the canonical Einstein-Hilbert form.

 Throughout the work we use the natural units and set $\hbar=c=1$.